bfxdev/OBS/Getting-Started-With-OBS-Scripting.md

 ![Main scripts window](images/scripting/main-scripts-window.png)

 A list of scripts currently attached to OBS is displayed on the left hand side (here two scripts distributed with OBS).
 On the right hand side, if any, the description and editable properties of the script are shown.
-A script can be attached by clicking on :heavy_plus_sign: and selecting the related Python or Lua file, detached with :heavy_minus_sign:.
-The Refresh button reloads all attached scripts and Defaults resets the values of the editable properties to their default values.
+A script can be attached by clicking on <kbd>:heavy_plus_sign:</kbd> and selecting the related Python or Lua file, detached with <kbd>:heavy_minus_sign:</kbd>.
+The <kbd>&#128472;</kbd> or _Reload Scripts_ button reloads all attached scripts and <kbd>Defaults</kbd> resets the values of the editable properties to their default values.

 For Python scripts, a decent distribution of Python must be installed by the user, and then the _Python Install Path_ must be selected in the tab _Python Settings_.
 Please refer to the [OBS scripting documentation](https://obsproject.com/docs/scripting.html) for the supported version of Python (currently only Python 3.6).
 Depending on the Python installation, locating the installation path can be difficult, e.g. on Windows 10 with Python installed from the Microsoft Store, the installation path is located at `[UserFolder]\AppData\Local\Programs\Python\Python36`.